The IACOB project: XVI. Surface helium abundances in Galactic O-type stars: indications for identifying binary interaction products: Discussion

 These comparisons reveal no significant differences in \micro\ between the two groups.
 In particular, the fraction of He-low stars actually decreases with increasing microturbulence, which is the opposite of what would be expected if their abundances were being systematically underestimated due to overestimated \micro.
 Likewise, although Group\,2 stars appear to cluster in a specific region of the sHRD (top panel in Fig.~\ref{sHRD}), that region also contains stars with normal He abundances, making systematic modeling limitations an unlikely explanation.
 Moreover, the relative percentages of He-low stars are similar among targets with assigned quality flags Q1, Q2, and Q3 (Table~\ref{tableResults_low}), again suggesting that modeling issues are not the primary cause of the anomalously low He abundances.

 Altogether, these results leave as the most plausible explanation that many of the He-low stars are systems with undetected companions, for which the {\sc iacob-gbat} analysis yields spuriously low abundances.
-In this regard, it is noteworthy that the fraction of SB1 systems is larger in the He-low group (44\%) than in the He-normal one (33\%).
-Indeed, formal tests based on synthetic spectra computed with {\sc fastwind} -- in which the diagnostic lines were diluted by only 10\% -- show that a similar {\sc iacob-gbat} analysis to that performed here can easily underestimate the He abundance by 0.01\,--\,0.02 (Mart\'inez-Sebasti\'an et al., in prep.).
+Interestingly the fraction of SB1 systems is larger in the He-low group (44\%) than in the He-normal one (33\%).
+Also, formal tests based on synthetic spectra computed with {\sc fastwind} -- in which the diagnostic lines were diluted by only 10\% -- show that a similar {\sc iacob-gbat} analysis to that performed here can easily underestimate the He abundance by 0.01\,--\,0.02 (Mart\'inez-Sebasti\'an et al., subm.).
 These tests therefore support the hypothesis that undetected companions (possibly combined with minor modeling effects) are responsible for the low He abundances found in Group\,2 stars.